 A. In-book links take you to a location within the textbook.
-For example, the table of contents would be considered in-book links and embedded links take you to the correct location in the book.
-N/A Additional Information: B. Live hyperlinks take you to any website or webpages external to the book.
-Pass Additional Information: 50 out of 50 links worked (Links on Course Introduction and Unit 4).
+For example, the table of contents would be considered in-book links and N/A embedded links take you to the correct location in the book.
+Additional Information: N/A B. Live hyperlinks take you to any website or webpages external to the book.
+Pass Additional Information: 50/50 links pass.
 C. Live links take you to the correct webpage that is functioning properly.
-Pass Additional Information: 51 out of 50 links worked (Links on Course Introduction and Unit 4).
+Pass Additional Information: 50/50 links pass.
 D. Live links are descriptive enough for the users to know where it should take them.
-Pass Additional Information: 50 out of 50 links are descriptive.
-(Links on Course Introduction and Unit 4).
+Pass Additional Information: 50/50 links pass.